polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 ### macOS

 > NOTE: The Apple M1 ARM system on a chip is not very well supported yet by rust,
 > and thus you very likely will run into build errors steming from this.
 It is best,
-> for the near term, to avoid using M1s for substrate development.
+> for the near term, to avoid using M1s for Substrate development.
 If you do decide to
 > give it a try despite this, see
 > [this community guide](https://vikiival.medium.com/run-substrate-on-apple-m1-a2699743fae8)
 > for details on extra configuration steps to get things working.